dingdang2013/flask-web-application/README.md

 # flask-web-application
-microblog application with flask build a web-application based on nginx+flask+uwsgi+sqlachmey if you want to use this demo,you should first configure the following environment:
+microblog application with flask
+   ‘’‘build a web-application based on nginx+flask+uwsgi+sqlachmey ’‘’if you want to use this demo,you should first configure the following environment:
    1.python2.7
    2.nginx+uwsgi-python-plugin
    3.install sqlachme